The probabilistic world: Subsystems

 There are various ways of obtaining subsystems by ``integrating out'' variables.
 Such subsystems can have structures that are much richer than for the uncorrelated direct product case in sect.\,\ref{sec:subsystems_and_correlation_with_environment}.
-We first demonstrate that formally integrating out variables leads to matrix chains for the remaining variables.
-At this stage no information is lost -- the matrix chains are equivalent to the original local chains.
-True subsystems for which no longer all information of the full system is available can be obtained by subtraces in matrix chains.
+We first demonstrate that integrating out variables leads in general to matrix chains for the remaining variables.
+These subsystems may be reduced further to smaller subsystems, for example by taking subtraces of the matrices.
+We will discuss examples where the subsystem of a local chain is again a local chain.

 \paragraph*{Integrating out variables in a two-bit chain}

 A simple form of subsystems arises if one ``integrates out'' variables.
 We demonstrate the general consequences first for a two-bit chain, $M=2$, for which there are only two occupation numbers $n_\gamma(m)$, $\gamma=1, 2$, on each site $m$.
 Assume that we are interested in observables that only depend on the first bit $n_1(m)$, and not on the second bit $n_2(m)$.
 One would like to discuss a subsystem for which the weight function and the overall probability distribution depends only on the variables $n_1(m)$.
 This obtains by integrating out the other variables $n_2(m)$.
 We define